 Epoxy Flooring Cost Based on Application Type

 Epoxy flooring prices can vary in cost depending on where they are used.
-In homes, it is typically found in garages, basements, and kitchens, and it generally costs $3 to $9 per square foot.
+In homes, it is typically found in garages, basements, and kitchens, and epoxy flooring for homes cost is around $3 to $9 per square foot.
+Commercial epoxy floor cost for spaces, such as shops and offices, can range in cost from $6 to $12 per square foot due to traffic and custom design.

 Long-Term Value and Maintenance